 - Gravel / Cyclocross

 - Available in Carbon CC / Compatible with both 650b and 700c wheels

 Santa Cruz Stigmata Review

 However, the classic aspects that make the Stigmata a winning cyclocross bike remain intact, including an even stronger carbon frame inspired by some of Danny MacAskill’s design elements.
-The full internal routing, disc brakes, and thru-axles that made Stigmata famous are still present, with the 2021 model offering even more tire clearance than before.
+The full internal routing, disc brakes, and thru-axles that made Stigmata famous are still present, with the latest model offering even more tire clearance than before.